Artist

 • Publishing and writer lanes are shown separately where available: publisher $2.4M-$8.4M/year; writer $2.4M-$8.4M/year.

-• This page is supported by 2 tracked top songs: goosebumps, SICKO MODE.
+• 2 top songs anchor this estimate: goosebumps, SICKO MODE.

 • Ownership fields include master context, publishing context, catalog-sale status.